Elouis12/citi-furniture/README.md

 # citi-furniture
-LOOK AT THIS README IN THE CODE VIEW

 For the citi-furniture hackathon this will be the example blueprint to follow We will be creating a web application using reactJS to create a bot using GPT4 API.